 For me, a meal doesn’t feel complete without a sweet ending to it.
 After a dinner that is heavy, rich, or spicy, I crave something light, cool, and sweet.
 This creamy matcha lychee ice cream recipe offers all of those elements and can be made with or without an ice cream machine.

-I must admit that I’m an addict for a kitchen gadget.
-If there is something new, I gotta have it.
+I must admit that I’m an addict when it comes to kitchen gadgets.
+If there’s something new, I gotta have it.
 So for me, an electric ice cream maker is a welcomed addition to my kitchen.

 But if you have more restraint or just don’t want yet another small appliance on your kitchen counter, this easy recipe can also be made using things you already have in your cabinets.

-Lychees are an Asian stone fruit with a soft, sweet flesh that tastes like a mashup of strawberries, pear, and grapes.
-The matcha green tea powder lends a grassy flavor that is surprisingly delicious paired with the sweetness of the lychees.
+Lychees are Asian stone fruit with a soft, sweet flesh that tastes like a mashup of strawberries, pear, and grapes.

 - This recipe can be made vegan by using full-fat canned coconut milk.